A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Representations

-A \emph{scalar environment field} is used to represent some quantity of interest, such as temperature and salinity.
-Robots can observe those quantities from an $n$-dimensional environment using a continuous environmental function that maps from $\mathbb{R}^n$ to $\mathbb{R}$.
+The \emph{scalar environment field} is used to represent a quantity of interest, such as temperature and salinity.
+Robots can measure those quantities within an $n$-dimensional environment through a continuous environmental function that maps from $\mathbb{R}^n$ to $\mathbb{R}$.